isabella232/Specs-18/Kubernetes/index.md

 The output format can be specified (see the `output` flag of the [kubectl apply cmd](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#apply)).
 One of the options is JSON (which can be further customized using the `jsonpath` option).
 Using the JSON properties functionality which is available in Octostache, this should be useful.

-## kubectl Script Step
+### Run a Kubernetes Script Step

 There are many other [Kubernetes commands](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands) you may wish to execute, other than `apply`.
 For example: [deleting resources](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#delete), [scaling](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#scale), etc.

-We will enable these by adding a new flavor of a Run a Script step: _Run a kubectl Script_.
+We will enable these by adding a new flavor of a Run a Script step: _Run a Kubernetes Script_.

 This step will allow you to write your own scripts, and we ensure the `kubectl` command line is available and authenticated against the Kubernetes cluster the step is targetting.
 This is conceptually similiar to our [Run an AWS CLI Script](https://octopus.com/docs/deploying-applications/custom-scripts/aws-cli-scripts) or the  [Run an Azure PowerShell Script](https://octopus.com/docs/deploying-applications/azure-deployments/running-azure-powershell) steps, which authenticate against and provide the SDK for AWS and Azure respectively.